How to Get a Cosmetologist License in North Carolina

 Can I get a North Carolina cosmetologist license with a criminal record?

 The North Carolina Board of Cosmetic Art Examiners evaluates criminal history on a case-by-case basis.
 Having a criminal record does not automatically disqualify you, but certain offenses may affect your eligibility.
-Contact the North Carolina Board of Cosmetic Art Examiners for guidance before applying.
+Contact your local licensing authority.

 Do I need a college degree to become a cosmetologist in North Carolina?